 Back in 2002, I knew little to nothing about billing.
 Unfortunately, I found myself in a position where I had no choice but to let two of my three billers go.
 I was left with a 3” stack of EOB’s that had not been posted, and a stack of claims that were a couple of months old coming up against timely filing.
 I decided then that I never wanted to be in this position ever again, so I stopped treating for three months and became a full time biller.
 I billed out claims, posted EOB’s and followed up on rejections, denials and appeals, and made collection calls to patients.
-I now know billing, and together with my PT knowledge, I was able to create better systems for maximizing cash flow and reducing the aging of my A/R.
+I now know billing, and together with my physical therapy knowledge, I was able to create better systems for maximizing cash flow and reducing the aging of my A/R.

 Regardless of who is doing your billing now, if you sense that it could be better and feel a lack of confidence, then you most likely do have a problem.
-As the owner of the practice, one of your most senior responsibilities are that over your money lines.
+As the owner of the private practice, one of your most senior responsibilities are that over your money lines.
 No one else in your company is in charge of taking on that responsibility but YOU.
-To turn things around quickly, whether you are currently outsourcing or possibly still doing it in-house, there are some key metrics to follow in order to ensure optimal efficiency and accountability.
+To turn things around quickly, whether you are currently outsourcing or possibly still doing billing in-house, there are some key metrics to follow in order to ensure optimal efficiency and accountability.

 - A billing officer.